 Such DevOps solutions help in speeding up deployment by automating maintenance, configuration, and the entire process of infrastructure.

 Puppet Enterprise helps to manage infrastructure as a code.
 As it encourages such coding tactics, you can deliver software faster with more security.
 Puppet also provides developers with open-source DevOps tools for smaller projects.
 It has many effective features like real-time reports, role-based access control, and Node management.
 Puppet has over 6700 modules and integrates with several other best DevOps tools.

 It is an open-source configuration management tool by Red Hat.
 With an effective server, this tool eases IT automation ending repetitive tasks and ensuring faster deployment.
 Ansible has multiple modules, like Puppet.
 The tool uses super-simple YAML syntax for language and also defines tasks in the same.

 DevOps tools allow a user to stack data in the cloud and manage the solution seamlessly during the deployment process.

-#12 Azure: A Microsoft integrated DevOps platform that manages the development cycle from a single interface.
+A Microsoft-integrated DevOps platform that manages the development cycle from a single interface.
 You can use this tool as a SaaS application as it has the on-premise version of the same tool to self-host in your own data center.
 The different tools of Azure help with planning, CI/CD, and cloud-hosted Git repos with a testing toolkit.
 One can access over 1000 extensions in its Visual Studio Marketplace by subscribing to the necessary DevOps services provided by the tool.